project-oak/oak/docs/development.md

 To test that things work correctly, open a Rust file, start typing `std::` somewhere, and autocomplete results should start showing up.
 Note that it may take a while for the `rust-analyzer` extension to go through all the local code and build its index.
-Alternatively, try `./scripts/runner run-tests`.
+Alternatively, try `runner run-tests`.

 On Linux you might have to
 [post-installation steps for Linux](https://docs.docker.com/engine/install/linux-postinstall/)